What we are doing

 The National Asthma and COPD Audit Programme (NACAP) for England, Scotland* and Wales aims to improve the quality of care, services and clinical outcomes for patients with asthma (adult; children and young people) and chronic obstructive pulmonary disease (COPD).

-Spanning the entire patient care pathway, NACAP will include strong collaboration with asthma and COPD patients, as well as healthcare professionals, and aspires to set out a vision for a service which puts patient needs first.
+Spanning the entire patient care pathway, NACAP includes strong collaboration with asthma and COPD patients, as well as healthcare professionals, and aspires to set out a vision for a service which puts patient needs first.
 The programme comprises six key workstreams: